pedscoffee/PhysicianPromptEngineering/git-master.md

 - Expected outcomes
 - Common errors and how to fix them

+Keep responses concise (2-3 paragraphs max).
 If asked about something advanced, acknowledge it but bring it back to fundamentals.`;

     // =====================================================
     // AI INITIALIZATION